Tiagabine hydrochloride

 Absorption, Distribution and Excretion

-Route of Elimination: Approximately 2% of an oral dose of tiagabine is excreted unchanged, with 25% and 63% of the remaining dose excreted into the urine and feces, respectively, primarily as metabolites.
+Elimination pathway: After oral administration of Tiagabine, approximately 2% is excreted unchanged, and the remaining 25% and 63% are excreted in urine and feces, respectively, primarily as metabolites.

-Half Life: 7-9 hours
+Half-life: 7-9 hours

-Biological Half-Life
+Biological half-life

 7-9 hours